OPUM-LABS/PSFilenameCleaner/README.md

 ✨ Select individual files or whole folders (inclusive subfolders)
 ✨ Works recursive through all subfolders
 ✨ Keep one or more symbols/characters
+✨ GUI and detached mode (e.g. as a scheduled task)

 ### Built With